 Virtual Private Networking

-Virtual Private Network (VPN) allows you to remotely access campus resources in a secure manner over the internet.
-It provides a secure tunnel between your computer and the VPN on campus by using encryption and authentication.
-This is particularly helpful when connecting to the internet using unsecured networks and public WiFi locations like airports, hotels, or coffee shops.
+Virtual Private Network (VPN) allows you to access campus resources securely over the internet remotely.
+It provides a secure tunnel between your computer and the VPN firewall on campus by using encryption and authentication.
+The VPN is particularly helpful when accessing K-State network resources while using unsecured networks and public WiFi locations like airports, hotels, or coffee shops.

 Why should I use the VPN?

-A dedicated VPN group for 3rd-party vendors is available that allows connection to systems only accessible on-campus due to existing local address space or protection by firewalls.
-Each individual that needs access to this VPN group should register for an eID.
-The K-State employee sponsoring their access should then fill out the special access eID form and the Edit VPN group membership form.
+A dedicated VPN group for third-party vendors is available that allows connection to systems only accessible on-campus due to existing local address space or protection by firewalls.
+Each individual that needs access to this VPN group must register for an eID.
+The K-State employee sponsoring their access must complete the special access eID form.